 Enhance budgeting skills, improve accuracy and build costing awareness

 Practical insight and key legal advice on how to ensure watertight, robust agreements

-Introduction to Effective Clinical Trials Management
+Introduction to Effective Clinical Research Management

-Practical, strategic and planning advice to ensure your NHS Clinical Research Team can deliver successful commercial trials
+Practical, strategic and planning advice to ensure your NHS Clinical Research team can deliver successful commercial trials